 How many special districts are in Pinellas County?

-There are four fire districts and four community development districts in Pinellas County:
+There are four fire districts and two community development districts in Pinellas County:

 Pinellas Suncoast Fire and Rescue District